26th September 2016

-Work is currently taking place to remove a further tranche of conifers from the southern part of the woodland.
-Work is due to be complete by the end of Sept.
+Work is currently taking place across the woodland to remove conifers and open up sunny glades.
+Work is due to take place over the next two weeks.
 Please adhere to onsite signage.

 A semi-natural ancient woodland, this is the source of the Pershore Plum